-The SAT/ACT is not required* of any student studying outside the U.S. and currently enrolled in a school that does not follow the American system of education (including U.S. citizens living abroad).
+The SAT/ACT is not required* of any student studying outside the U.S. (including U.S. citizens living abroad) and currently enrolled in a school that does not follow the American system of education.
 SAT Subject Tests are not required.

 *Note: Prospective Division I student athletes must take the SAT or ACT in order to meet NCAA eligibility requirements.

-Preferred TOEFL and IELTS scores vary by college (see chart below).
-In addition, Syracuse University will consider results of the PTE Academic for English proficiency if the score is 68 or higher:
+Preferred TOEFL, IELTS, Cambridge and Duolingo scores vary by college (see chart below).
+In addition, Syracuse University will consider results of the PTE Academic for English proficiency at the discretion of the admissions committee.

 S.I.
 Newhouse School of Public Communications